EvolEcolGroup/data_paper_genetic_pipeline/README.md

 # Genetic pipeline to process genetic data from ancient and modern individuals

 The pipeline is divided in two main sections for ancient and modern samples.
+At the end, there are two additional steps to merge and filter all samples (both ancient and modern) together.

 ## Ancient samples